FormidableLabs/builder/README.md

 * If found `foo`, check if it is a "passthrough" task, which means it delegates to a later instance -- basically `"foo": "builder run foo"`.
 If so, then look to next instance of task found in order above.

+### Overriding Tasks

+In most cases, you won't need to override anything.
+But, if you do, pick the most granular `scripts` command in the archetype you need to override and define _just that_ in your project's `package.json` `script` section.
+Copy any configuration files that you need to tweak and re-define the command.

 ### Special Archetype Tasks